mcruise40/Veeam-NutanixAhv/Readme.md

 ### Categories in Prism Central
 Create a new category in Prism Central with names for the backup jobs as values.
 This allows VMs to be mapped to different SLAs.

+### Backup jobs
+Create backup jobs in Veeam Proxy with the schema {{Nutanix ClusterName}}-{{PC category value}}.
+If needed, it's poosible to define an additonal custom name between the cluster name and the category value.
+Keep in mind that the name is case sensitive.

 ### Proxy mapping list
 Create a CSV with columns cluster name and Veeam Proxy IP.
 An example is avaiable in the repository.